 Skin The skin and fur look clean and well groomed.

 Body The shape of the body that has been made (bind-up) and put into the squirrel is very good for a first attempt.

-Back Legs It is difficult to tell from the photos but I think the back legs lack the same accuracy of binding as the front legs (work through the back leg section on page 125 of the Book again).
+Back Legs It is difficult to tell from the photos but I think the back legs lack the same accuracy of binding as the front legs (work through the back leg section on page 125 of the book again).
 The feet and the toenail placement of the feet are good.

-Tail It does not look like there are any twists in the tail but I understand from Tim’s email the tip of the tail did come off while inserting a wire.
+Tail It does not look like there are any twists in the tail, but I understand from Tim’s email that the tip of the tail did come off while inserting a wire.
 This can happen if you have a bit of sawdust down the tail and have pushed the wire too hard through to the end.
 If you find there is some obstruction at the end of the tail, I have managed to move it by injecting water/alcohol in the tip of the tail which should flush the obstruction further down the tail to a point allowing you to get the wire past it.

 Head The basic silhouette shape of the head is very good for a first attempt and I can tell a lot of effort went into trying to create a good profile in this area.

-Now you’ve had your congratulations and they are very well deserved but it is time to see what we can do to help you improve your next squirrel.
+Now you’ve had your congratulations and they are very well deserved, but it is time to see what we can do to help you improve your next squirrel.